rickybarefield/domain_driven_infrastructure/README.md

 * An ALB should be created if any of the `Components` within the `Tier` `expose` an HTTP `Endpoint`
 * An NLB should be created if any of the `Components` within the `Tier` `expose` a TCP (non-HTTP) `Endpoint`

+#### VPC and Subnets

+The VPC and subnets are created by the Networking module.
+A CIDR range is provided for the stack (dev in this example).
+The networking module then divides this into the number of subnets needed based on the number of tiers.

 ## Running the code